-People sometimes run into the “too many DNS lookups” error when rolling out SPF (Sender Policy Framework).
+People sometimes run into the “too many DNS lookups” error when rolling out and managing SPF.
 It doesn’t help that there is a lot of bad guidance on the Internet.
 This article describes how to fix this issue.

 SPF ships with a built-in limit to the number of “DNS-querying mechanisms” that a set of SPF records can contain.
 That limit is 10.
 Those mechanisms are: